AlchlcDvl/TownOfUsReworked/README.md

 **Alignment**: Intruder (Utility)

 The Mafioso is promoted from a non-Godfather Intruder role.
-The Mafioso by themself is nothing special, but when the Godfather dies, the Mafioso becomes the new Godfather.
+The Mafioso by itself is nothing special, but when the Godfather dies, the Mafioso becomes the new Godfather.
 As a result, the new Godfather has a lower cooldown on all of their original role's abilities.

 ## Miner/Herbalist